farnoosh-shamsian/Shahnameh/multitext/README.md

 from this repository. **Vullers, Mohl, Macan and Khaleghi were read off the scans by model vision OCR and are not yet verified** — a working text, not a citable edition.
-One strong check has passed: Vullers prints his own apparatus of what Mohl and Macan read, and every one of those roughly twenty notes is reproduced by transcriptions made independently from the scans.
+One strong check has passed: Vullers prints his own apparatus of what Mohl and Macan read, and every one of those twenty-seven notes is reproduced by transcriptions made independently from the scans.

 Translations are placed by section, and within a section by proportion of length.
 Section